 Achieving the perfect texture for your Italian meatballs recipe comes down to a few key techniques.
 First, avoid overmixing the meat mixture.
 Overworking the ingredients can make the meatballs dense and tough, so it’s important to gently combine everything until just incorporated.
 A light hand will ensure the meatballs remain soft and tender.

 Another tip is to use fresh, high-quality ingredients.
-Fresh garlic and onions will elevate the flavor of the meatballs.
-Herbs like parsley and basil will ensure they taste vibrant and fragrant.
+Fresh garlic, onions, and herbs like parsley and basil will elevate the flavor of the meatballs and ensure they taste vibrant and fragrant.
 Dried herbs can work in a pinch, but fresh herbs provide a more robust and aromatic flavor.

-Finally, add a small amount of liquid, like water or milk, to the meat mixture.
-This helps keep the meatballs moist as they cook.
+Finally, adding a small amount of liquid, like water or milk, to the meat mixture can help keep the meatballs moist as they cook.
 This extra moisture ensures the meatballs won’t dry out, especially if you’re baking them in the oven.
 By following these tips, you’ll create juicy, tender Italian meatballs recipe every time!

 Step-by-Step Guide: How to Make Italian Meatballs from Scratch